shopware5/shopware/UPGRADE.md

 * Removed `sAdmin::sUpdateAccount()`
 * Removed `saveAccount()` in `Controllers/Frontend/Account.php`
 * Moved field `birthday` from billing address to customer
+* Added support for loading stores by ID in the base combo box `Shopware.apps.Base.view.element.Select`

 ## 5.1.5
 * The smarty variable `sCategoryInfo` in Listing and Blog controllers is now deprecated and will be removed soon.
 Use `sCategoryContent` instead, it's a drop in replacement.